 The school takes every possible measure to protect students from inappropriate social media by filtering material when in school.
-However, it is a parents' responsibility to protect children from social media at home.
-When Facebook says users must be over the age of 13, it is a requirement NOT a recommendation.
-As such, when in school, we will not tolerate any acts of bullying or other that are a result of social media exchanges.
+However, it is parents' responsibility to monitor their children's usage of internet at home.
+It is highly recommended that Primary students should NOT have personal accounts or use social media.
+School will not tolerate any acts of bullying that are a result of irresponsible use of the Microsoft Teams platform.
+Students are not allowed to use the Teams platform after homework completion.

-Student Council: An election for members of the ISA Primary Student Council is held during the first 2 weeks of school.
+Student Council: An election for members of the ISA Primary Student Council is held by the beginning of October.
 Class representatives are chosen by the student body in grades 4, 5 and 6.
-The Council members meet and work with faculty advisors and the principal to assist with many activities throughout the school year, such as the Valentine's Dance, Carnival Week, Jeans for Genes Day, etc.
+The Council members meet and work with faculty advisors and the Principal to assist with many activities throughout the school year, such as the Jeans for Genes Day, Carnival Week, Talent show, etc.